-As part of a large, new construction effort for Juniper Networks, Cupertino Electric embarked on a series of commercial office and solar projects for the company’s Silicon Valley corporate campus.
+As part of a large construction effort for Juniper Networks, Cupertino Electric embarked on a series of commercial office and solar projects for the company’s Silicon Valley corporate campus.
 In addition to engineering and building a new, 20,000 square-foot commercial office and lab featuring a direct current plant and installation of four 300 kVA PDUs at Juniper, Cupertino Electric also completed three renewable generation projects for the high-tech giant.

 Solar & Energy Storage

 In 2012, Cupertino began engineering and constructing a 339 kilowatt (kW) DC solar photovoltaic (PV) system installed on canopies mounted on the fourth floor of a new parking structure at Juniper.
 Using a unique approach, the solar carports were welded to the garage’s precast concrete structure.
 A total of 1,330 PV modules were installed at the site.
 Because of the canopy-based design, the solar energy system provides additional shelter, increases safety with under-side LED lighting, and incorporates Electric Vehicle (EV) charging stations for eco-friendly employee vehicles.